Malik Siraj Akbar

-In 2010–11, Akbar was a Hubert Humphrey Fellow at Arizona State University while in 2012, the National Endowment for Democracy (N.E.D), a Washington DC-based organization, awarded him a Reagan-Fascell Democracy Fellowship where he researched the political assassinations, enforced disappearances and attacks on journalists in Balochistan.
+In 2010 to 2011, Akbar was a Hubert Humphrey Fellow at Arizona State University while in 2012, the National Endowment for Democracy (N.E.D), a Washington DC–based organization, awarded him a Reagan-Fascell Democracy Fellowship where he researched the political assassinations, enforced disappearances and attacks on journalists in Balochistan.
 He was a 2014–15 Edward Mason Fellow at Harvard Kennedy School of Government where he was elected as the Vice President of Communications at the Kennedy School Student Government.
 He served as the web editor of Kennedy School's student newspaper, the Citizen.

 Early life

 Akbar was born in the town of Panjgur in Balochistan, Pakistan.
 His mother hails from the Iranian side of Balochistan.
 He attended the Government Model High School Panjgur for his matriculation degree.
 He attended the Government Degree College Panjgur for a bachelor's degree in Political Science.
 In 2005, he became the first Pakistani male journalist to be awarded the Madanjeet Singh South Asia Foundation Media Scholarship that enabled him to undertake a one-year post-graduation diploma at the Asian College of Journalism in Chennai, India, where he studied print journalism focusing on politics, identities politics and gender issues.
 Akbar got his master's degree in International Relations from the University of Balochistan, Quetta.